-• In cases where a member of staff is alleged to have bullied a student, the Principal will investigate the matter and take appropriate action

-• In cases where a student is alleged to have bullied a teacher, the Principal will investigate the matter and take appropriate action

-• If the alleged incident involves the Principal or Deputy Principal, the chairperson of the Board of Management will investigate the matter and take appropriate action
+- In cases where a member of staff is alleged to have bullied a student, the Principal will investigate the matter and take appropriate action - In cases where a student is alleged to have bullied a teacher, the Principal will investigate thematter and take appropriate action - If the alleged incident involves the Principal or Deputy Principal, the chairperson of the Board of Management will investigate the matter and take appropriate action

 The primary aim in investigating and dealing with bullying is to restore, as far as is practicable, the relationships of the parties involved rather than to apportion blame.
+Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring as far as is practicable the relationships of the parties involved as quickly as possible.
 When harm is caused, a restorative practice approach is adopted.
 Restorative questions and conversations are currently used to help resolve issues that arise with students and their peers.
 This restorative approach can be used informally, or the student may be asked to take part in a restorative piece in order to resolve conflict effectively.